 - Controlling inflation

 But how does it work?
 Well, there are two main types of monetary policy – expansionary and contractionary – which work against each other to tip the balance one way of the other.
 For example, expansionary monetary policy works to lower unemployment and help avoid a recession by giving banks more money to lend and lowering interest rates.
 This makes loans cheaper and means that businesses and consumers tend to borrow more.

 On the other hand, the contractionary policy will work to reduce inflation by restricting how much the banks can lend, leading to less borrowing and slower growth.

 Most central banks have a target inflation goal – the Bank of England set the UK’s as 2% - and they will use both expansionary and contractionary monetary policies to try and match this target.

 What is fiscal policy, and how does it work?

 Fiscal policy is how the government influence the economy through spending and taxation.
-Unlike monetary policy, fiscal policy has one goal, which is to influence ‘healthy’ economic growth – which isn’t a set target and is more of a Goldilocks’, and the bears approach, not too fast and not too slow.
+Unlike monetary policy, fiscal policy has one goal, which is to influence ‘healthy’ economic growth.
+This isn’t a set target and is more of a Goldilocks’, and the bears approach – not too fast and not too slow.

 Unlike central banks, fiscal policy has two main tools that they can use – taxes and spending – but how they use these tools is the difference between expansionary and contractionary policy.
 However, these two tools are often linked to government policy and so can become a political discussion.